state-alchemists/zrb/docs/getting-started.md

 By convention, a project usually contains two sub-directories:

-- `_automate`: This folder contains all your automation scripts and task definitions
+- ___automate__: This folder contains all your automation scripts and task definitions
-- `src`: This folder contains all your resources like Docker compose file, helm charts, and source code.
+- __src__: This folder contains all your resources like Docker compose file, helm charts, and source code.

 When you make a project using `zrb project create` command, Zrb will generate a default `task-group` named `project`.
-This `task-group` contains some tasks to run/deploy everything.
+This `task-group` contains some tasks to run/deploy your applications.
 Try to type `zrb project` to see what tasks are available by default:

 ```bash
 zrb project